aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 parser, and a life like Robinson Crusoe's starts to look attainable, if still not quite to be envied.

-An optimizer's yet to be written.
-I can imagine one prototyping a replacement for CPython's peephole optimizer, someday.
+An optimizer's yet unwritten.
+I can imagine one serving to prototype a successor for CPython's peephole optimizer, someday.
 And how fast can we compile?
 Faster than I did, that can't be hard.

 Peter Norvig's _Paradigms of Artificial Intelligence Programming_, despite the title, presents short compilers for Scheme, Prolog, and a